yklInverted/AI6122-Text-Project/README.md

 1. Open the Jupyter notebook Recommender System (Collaborative Filtering System).ipynb.
 2. Run the code block from top to bottom.
+3. You can adjust the number in the first [] of "sorted_processed_reviewText" in code block 10 and 11 to change products.
-3. The output result of our summarizer is below the last code block.
+4. The output result of our summarizer is below code block 19.
-4. The outputs of before the RAKE code block are of baseline models.
+5. The outputs of code blocks 12-16 are of baseline models.
 From the top to the bottom is TextRank, YAKE!, TfIdf, and TopicRank.

 ### 3.4 Application